-When signing up for an outsourcing deal, one thing that companies frequently fail to think about is the invoicing data they require as the service recipient organization.
+When signing up for an outsourcing or service integration and management (SIAM)-based deal, one thing that companies frequently fail to think about is the invoicing data they require as the service recipient organization.
 This information is very valuable, and needed to actively manage the supplier over time.

 Hopefully this blog, written based around real-world situations, will help you to understand why and also what you should do.

-Writing an invitation to tender with this in mind
+Writing a SIAM invitation to tender with this in mind

 As one of my clients started to write up an invitation to tender, a key requirement was for the responsible IT service management (ITSM) team to define how they would manage the future outsourcing partner (apart from managing the obvious service level agreements (SLAs)).